sudara/dspjargon/definitions/convolution.md

 ## [Convolution](#convolution)

-Operation where a signal gets combined with another signal, often an [impulse response](#impulse-response), to form a third signal.
+Operation where a signal gets combined with an another signal, usually an [impulse response](#impulse-response), to form a third signal.

-Mathematically, the operator used is the star * which is confusing since the star is used to represent multiplication in most programming languages.
+Mathematically, the operator used is a star ∗ which can be confusing since the star * is used to represent multiplication in most programming languages.

-Algorithmically, you slide the impulse response over the signal, multiplying
+Algorithmically, you slide a reversed version of the impulse response over the signal.

 Convolution in the [time domain](#time-domain) is equal to multiplication in the [frequency domain](#frequency-domain)